 MA (Hons.)
 History (Cantab)

-JfW has been established for over 20 years and was instructed in the seminal cases of R v Humphreys and R v Ahluwalia.
+Since 2009 Claire has been an active member of Justice for Women (JfW): a pro-bono organisation representing women appealing murder convictions in circumstances where they have killed a violent partner.
+JfW was founded over 25 years ago and was instructed in the seminal cases of R v Humphreys and R v Ahluwalia.